-With these questions in mind, go and do your best to resist the impulsive acquisitions that occur far too often for enthusiastic tourists!
+With 4 questions to ask yourself before buying souvenirs, go and do your best to resist the impulsive acquisitions that occur far too often for enthusiastic tourists!
 Of course, you can't neglect bringing yourself or loved ones a relic from your new experience!
 Just make sure that you will be able to bring it all of the way back to your home!

 Now, go enjoy your travel shopping adventures, take in the atmosphere and relish the fact that you're lucky enough to experience being there!